adityasolanki205/Load-Cloud-Storage-data-into-Bigquery-using-Cloud-Functions/README.md

 ```

-The output will be in tht Bigquery dataset created.
+The output will be in the Bigquery dataset created.

 ## Tests